pascal-fb-martin/housesaga/README.md

 HouseSaga comes with a command line tool named `houseevents` that makes it easier to read the logs: it knows the (default) root directory for the log files, it selects the log file for the current month and it converts all numeric timestamps to a readable date and time format.
 This tool takes one argument, to select which type of log to access: -e or events (default), -s for sensor data or -t for trace log.

 Warning: this tool requires Tcl.
+It cannot process metrics logs.

 By convention there are several types of logs commonly used with HouseSaga:
 * Event logs.